mailjet/api-documentation/guides/_send-api.md

 <code>MessageID</code> is the internal Mailjet id of your message.
 You will be able to use this id to get more information about your message with <code>[/message](/email-api/v3/message/)</code>,<code>[/messagehistory](/email-api/v3/messagehistory/)</code> and <code>[/messageinformation](/email-api/v3/messageinformation/)</code> resources.

 <aside class="notice">
-NOTICE: If a recipient does not exist in any of your contacts list it will be created from scratch, keep that in mind if you are planning on sending a welcome email and then you're trying to add the email to a list as the contact effectively exists already.
+NOTICE: If a recipient does not exist in any of your contact list it will be created from scratch, keep that in mind if you are planning on sending a welcome email and then you're trying to add the email to a list as the contact effectively exists already.
 </aside>

 ##Sending to multiple recipients